dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 **Features:**

+*   Version 2.4 adds a new shortcode [pta_user_signups] that will allow you to show a list of the current logged in user's signups on any page (with clear links, if allowed).
+There are no arguments for this new shortcode.
+*   Version 2.4 also integrates with the GDPR privacy functions of WordPress 4.9.6.
+Exported personal data from WordPress will include any signups for the specified email or user ID associated with that email.
+If the user requests their data be deleted, that same user signup data will be deleted along with all other WordPress data for that user.
 *   Version 2 adds many new features, as well as an option to output lists as divs instead of tables (for easier custom styling and mobile responsive design).
 See the changelog or the documentation for all the changes.
 *   Version 2 also begins re-factoring of parts of the code to make it even easier to extend or modify functionality
 *   Version 1.12.3 now supports the calendar display extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-calendar-display/